wzono/ncuos-ui/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report

 # run unit tests
 npm run unit

-# run all tests
-npm test
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).